 Ethanol is ethyl alcohol used as a transportation fuel and historically produced by fermentation of sugars.
 In the United States today, ethanol is primarily produced from the starch component of corn and other grain products.
 In the future other feedstocks will be used - such as agricultural, forestry, and municipal wastes or specially grown energy crops.
 More than 97% of gasoline sold in the U.S. contains ethanol.
 Ethanol’s primary market drivers are its ability to raise octane levels at lower costs than alternatives and the Federal Renewable Fuel Standard (RFS) advocating its use.
 Gasoline and gasoline blendstocks shipped via pipelines need ethanol or another source to bring octane levels up and meet consumer demand for a higher-octane fuel (this improves vehicle performance).

 E85 is a name given to motor fuel blends of up to 85 percent ethanol and 15 percent gasoline.
 E85 is an alternative fuel as defined by the U.S. Department of Energy and is designed for use in flex-fuel vehicles (FFVs).

 Where can E85 be purchased?

 E85 is now available at about 2,600 fueling locations in the United States.
 More than 1,300 sites are found in the Upper Midwest region.
 Our online directory will point you to the latest list of E85 sites in the region.
 For E85 stations across the United States, visit http://afdc.energy.gov.

 What are benefits of using E85?

 Using E85 produces significantly fewer lifecycle greenhouse gas emissions than gasoline from oil, especially compared to tar sands crude that is common in the upper Midwest.
 Using E85 can also reduce tailpipe emissions of ozone formers and air toxics.

 E85 is renewable.
 Starch from corn is most commonly used to produce U.S. ethanol.
-Cellulose-to-ethanol technologies are under development and expected to be commercialized within 5 years.
+Cellulose-to-ethanol technologies became commercially available in 2014 and are expected to keep growing.